Add or change Azure subscription administrators

 In the SERVICE ADMINISTRATOR box, enter the email address of the new Service Administrator.

-Change the Account Administrator
+Change the Account Administrator for an Azure subscription

-- Sign in to the Azure portal.
+- Visit Subscriptions in Azure portal.

 - Select the subscription you want to check, and then look under Settings.

 - Select Properties.
-The account administrator of the subscription is displayed in the Account Admin box.
+The Account Administrator of the subscription is displayed in the Account Admin box.

-|Account Administrator (AA)||1 per Azure account||This is the person who signed up for or bought Azure subscriptions, and is authorized to access the Account Center and perform various management tasks.
-These include being able to create subscriptions, cancel subscriptions, change the billing for a subscription, and change the Service Administrator.
+|Account Administrator (AA)||1 per Azure account||This is the user who signed up for the Azure subscription, and is authorized to access the Account Center and perform various management tasks.
+These include being able to create new subscriptions, cancel subscriptions, change the billing for a subscription, and change the Service Administrator.
 Conceptually, the Account Admin is the billing owner of the subscription.
 In RBAC, the Account Administrator isn't assigned a role.|

 |Service Administrator (SA)||1 per Azure subscription||This role is authorized to manage services in the Azure portal.
 By default, for a new subscription, the Account Administrator is also the Service Administrator.
 In RBAC, the Owner role is given to the Service Administrator at the subscription scope.|

-|Co-administrator (CA) in the Azure classic portal||200 per subscription||This role has the same access privileges as the Service Administrator, but can’t change the association of subscriptions to Azure directories.
+|Co-administrator (CA)||200 per subscription||This role has the same access privileges as the Service Administrator, but can’t change the association of subscriptions to Azure directories.
 In RBAC, the Owner role is given to the Co-Administrator at the subscription scope.|

 Learn more about resource access control and Active Directory